 In Red Hat Enterprise Linux 8, the installation program has been extended to handle all modular features.
 Kickstart scripts can now enable module and stream combinations, install module profiles, and install modular packages.

 5.7.
 Kickstart changes

-The folowing sections describe the changes in Kickstart commands and options in Red Hat Enterprise Linux 8.
+The following sections describe the changes in Kickstart commands and options in Red Hat Enterprise Linux 8.

 5.7.1. auth or authconfig is deprecated in RHEL 8

 authconfig Kickstart command is deprecated in Red Hat Enterprise Linux 8 because the

 authconfig commands issued on command line,